Section 11 Outputs

 This output does not include 1D output from WLLs.

 n Manning’s n Manning’s n values.
 The n values only vary over time for materials using the Manning’s n varying with depth feature.
 The n values at the cell corners in the _n.xmdf file are interpolated from the surrounding four cell mid-sides.
 Maximum and minimum output is not available.
-All formats excluding TMO and WRB
+All formats excluding TMO, WRB and HR.

 Nc Shallow Wave Celerity Number